lexandro/integration/README.md

 The consumer key and secret is already provided in <proj root>/app/src/main/resources/application.yml

 ### Delivery pipeline
-The app has a fully automated build pipeline on: http://ci.lexandro.com/
+The app has a fully automated build pipeline on: /not available anymore/

 Pipeline screenshot: